Yejashi/obsidianNotes/Research/LLVM/Clang/Preprocessor.md

 The leftmost bits parts are the token kinds for each token.
 The full list of token kinds can be found in `clang/include/clang/Basic/TokenKinds.def`.

+Although we can't visualize the virtual tokens—or annotation tokens, as they are called in Clang's code base—we will still explain these using the same example as before.